baker-sh/baker-sh.github.io/_posts/2020-09-29-drop-db-link-in-another-schema.md

 ## Solution

-You can create a procedure in the SCHEMA you want to remove the DB Link from and then execute this procedure.
+You can create a procedure in the SCHEMA you want to remove the database link from and then execute this procedure.
 After the procedure has finished you can then simply drop it.

 Here is an example: -